Transjakarta: Stations

-Starting in March 2023, multiple stations along the Corridor 1's road are temporarily closed and replaced by temporary stations to provide the room for the MRT Jakarta North–South Line extension project, including the largest transit point of the network, Harmoni Central Busway.
-These temporary stations are small and some of them are made of two separate buildings for opposing directions that require passengers to tap and pay again to cross between, making them unsuitable to be a transit point and as such they only serve Corridor 1.
-This results in notable changes to routes previously stopping and terminating at Harmoni, with affected corridors and routes, notably Corridor 2, 3, and 8 being rerouted and Monumen Nasional being the new temporary transit point.
-Some cross-corridor routes deemed no longer needed, such as 8A and 12M, were also scrapped or became limitedly operational.
+On 4 March 2023, multiple stations along Corridor 1's road are temporarily closed and replaced by temporary stations to provide space for the Jakarta MRT's North–South Line extension project, requiring the demolition of the largest interchange station, Harmoni.
+These temporary stations are small and made up of two separate buildings for opposing directions, requiring passengers to tap and pay again to cross between them, making them unsuitable as interchange stations; as such, they only serve Corridor 1.
+This results in notable changes to routes previously stopping and terminating at Harmoni, with affected corridors and routes, notably Corridors 2, 3, and 8, being rerouted, and Monumen Nasional becoming the new temporary interchange hub.
+Some services deemed no longer needed or not possible due to road closures, such as 8A and 12M, were also scrapped.